sapienzaapps/galileo-terremoti/README.md

+# Arduino/Genuino?

+To use Arduino/Genuino boards you must use sketch at https://github.com/sapienzaapps/seismoclouddevice-arduino .
+This code is for Arduino Galileo / Raspberry only.

 # Requirements

 * GNU/Linux or OSX (others \*BSD are not supported but it should works)
 * GNU make
-* Galileo toolchain (if you plan to compile for Arduino), you can find it here: http://www.intel.com/support/galileo/sb/CS-035101.htm
+* Galileo toolchain (if you plan to compile for Arduino Galileo), you can find it here: http://www.intel.com/support/galileo/sb/CS-035101.htm
-* GCC compiler (if you plan to compile for linux-x86)
+* GCC compiler (if you plan to compile for `linux-x86`)
+* Raspberry PI cross-compilation toolchain (if you plan to compile for `raspi`)

 # Hardware
+## Hardware needed

+* 3 LEDs (Red, Green, Blue) with 3 resistor
+* 1 Accelerometer (MMA7361 if you have analog inputs, ADXL345 for i2c)
+* Arduino Galileo / Raspberry PI
+* Donuts cables
+* Ethernet wired connection

+If you plan to use Arduino Uno or Arduino Galileo you should use MMA7361 accelerometer and analog pins on-board.
+If you use Raspberry, you should choose ADXL345 accelerometer instead (because Raspberry PI uses I2C bus to communicate with ADXL345).

+**Raspberry PI users**: if `i2c` bus is not enabled, please refer to `Platform specific` chapter of this README to enable i2c on Raspberry PI.

 ## LEDs

 LEDs can be in these different states: